 The Hay Wagon

-The hay wagon spokesperson explains how they went organic long, long ago, and why, before the term “organic” became commercial.
-There are probably comments about the taste of tomatoes that can be fully ripened right on the vine when the producer and consumer live in close proximity.
-The issue of sustainability comes up.
-The joy of watching plants grow and proceed through their brief, dramatic life cycles is emphasized.
-Maybe the spokesperson parades out all the 70 crops grown here, from chard to cauliflower.
-The farm is a show place, of course, but here are elements of the real deal, the real McCoy.
+Maybe the guide parades out all the 70 crops grown here, from chard to cauliflower.
+The farm is a showplace, of course, but here are elements of the real deal, the real McCoy.
 These people have been living out an ideal of urban farming.
-Certainly, the spokespeople are the hard-working high priests of the plowed field.
+Certainly, the Perry family members are the hard-working high priests of the plowed field.
 Most of the audience has had no experience of food sourcing beyond a trip to the local supermarket.

-Ardenwood is more than just the Joe Perry Farm, but that’s one part that is special.
+Ardenwood is more than just the Joe Perry Farm and its Pumpkin Patch, but that’s one aspect that is special.
 Many families return each October to get the family pumpkins and a glimpse at yesteryear.
 The legacy of Joe Perry will be there, forever, taking us around in spirit in the hay wagon.
 Above all, someone else will tell the good story one more time, now likely through the voice of the next generation.

 If You Go:

-Perry Farms/Ardenwood Historic Farm Park is at 34600 Ardenwood Boulevard in Fremont, CA, 510-791-0340, www.perryfarmsorganic.com.
-Admission fee and produce purchase fees.
+Perry Farms/Ardenwood Historic Farm Park is at 34600 Ardenwood Boulevard in Fremont, CA, 510-791-0340.
+Call for Pumpkin Patch details.
+Admission fee is $1 on weekends.
+Produce prices vary.
 More details on the entire Ardenwood Historic Farm as an East Bay Regional Park District park are available at 510-544-2797, http://www.ebparks.org/parks/ardenwood